Author: Kit Kilroy

 Date Posted: 13 December 2019

 Nobody said that opening a cafe would be easy, and often, the things you need the most help with are the things that are the most overlooked.
+Knowing how to design a cafe is one such factor.
 Sure, there are business advisors and financial planners to help you set up the monetary side of things; but what about the more seemingly simple aspects?
 What about the cafe design and aesthetic?

 While it’s always possible to hire an interior designer, this can be an expensive and frustrating process.
 Especially if you’re in the early stages, it’s nearly impossible to know what you’re envisioning when you don’t even know how to begin.

 Here, we break down a few critical steps about how to design a cafe.
 If you do each of these things, you’ll have a much clearer vision of how you want to design your cafe.
 That way, you’ll be able to create a coherent and cohesive aesthetic, making for an overall great atmosphere.

 When searching out potential cafe locations, it can be tempting to jump on the first great deal you find.
 However, there is a lot of wisdom in pausing to ask yourself how your vision will fit in this space.
 If you know that your menu will be full of fresh, vibrant dishes, maybe that underground hidey-hole isn’t your best option.
 Conversely, if you plan on opening a speakeasy-style cocktail and tapas bar, the light-filled corner spot in a family neighbourhood is probably not right for you.

 Think about your cafe holistically to determine just how you want the venue to reflect the menu, mission, and overall atmosphere that you hope to create.
 Everything from the type of neighbourhood, to the number of windows, can have a significant impact on your cafe, influencing whether you make it or break it in the end.